renovatebot/renovate/.github/contributing.md

 To learn how to setup your local workstation correctly read [docs/development/local-development.md](../docs/development/local-development.md).
 Also skim the [docs/development](../docs/development/) folder, it contains a lot of helpful information on things like adding a new package manager, how Renovate branches work, design decisions and more.

-Before you start any Pull Request, it's recommended that you create an issue to discuss first if you have any doubts about requirements or implementation.
+Before you start any Pull Request, it's recommended that you open a [discussion](https://github.com/renovatebot/renovate/discussions) first if you have any doubts about requirements or implementation.
 That way you can be sure that the maintainer(s) agree on what to change and how, and you can hopefully get a quick merge afterwards.
 Also, let the maintainers know that you plan to work on a particular issue so that no one else starts any duplicate work.